 The footpad can oscillate and has many pressure points on it.
 It has an arch bar for your feet to rest on and is designed to rest at three positions.
 These angles let your feet and legs rest at a comfortable level.

-Most electric massagers can be cumbersome, but this massager is just 16lbs.
-This isn’t a very challenging weight, so you can move it around your home easily.
-It’s also 16 inches wide, so you can store it away later when it isn’t needed.
+This massager is just 16lbs so you can move it around your home easily.
+It’s also only 16 inches wide, so you can store it away when it isn’t needed.

 It does have a lot of settings, but it doesn’t come with a remote control or timer.
 This means that you do have to lean down and adjust these manually.